The Clans of Ireland, Ltd. Logo

 Laura Flanagan

-An actress in New York and a teacher of Acting and Voice at local universities.
+An actress in New York and Los Angeles.
 Originally from Berkeley, California; she is a graduate of Carnegie Mellon's Moscow Art Theater School program.

 Lauren Flanigan